 "recommended_action": "string"

-Just a bit heavy for the stairs."
+Just a bit heavy for stairs."

 """